ugr-sail/sinergym/docs/source/pages/installation.rst

 We include a **Dockerfile** for installing all dependencies and setting up the image for running *sinergym*.

-By default, Dockerfile will do `pip install -e .[extras]`, if you want to install a diffetent setup, you will have to do in root repository:
+By default, Dockerfile will do `pip install -e .[extras]`, if you want to install a different setup, you will have to do in root repository:

 .. code:: sh

     $ docker build -t <tag_name> --build-arg SINERGYM_EXTRAS=[<setup_tag(s)>] .

-For example, if you want a container with only documentation libaries and testing:
+For example, if you want a container with only documentation libraries and testing:

 .. code:: sh

     $ docker build -t example1/sinergym:latest --build-arg SINERGYM_EXTRAS=[doc,test] .

-On the other hand, if you don't want any extra library, it's neccesary to write an empty value like this:
+On the other hand, if you don't want any extra library, it's necessary to write an empty value like this:

 .. code:: sh